Why Public and Professional Writing?

 - Become familiar with the professional, cultural, and political dynamics of a global workplace

 Read about our alumni and what careers they have chosen after graduating with Public and Professional Writing coursework.
+In 2019, four students who wrote a grant proposal for Montclair Community Farms in WRIT 302: Grant Writing were awarded a $10,000 grant to benefit the local non-profit.

 - View the four year curriculum plan for the B.A. in Public and Professional Writing.